Resources

 • 1040 Federal Tax Returns from the last two years (all pages)

-• If you are a business owner, you will need business tax returns and K1s
+• For business owners: Business tax returns and K1s

-• 2 months of recent statements for all assets (checking, savings, money market, retirement, etc.)
+• Two months of recent bank statements for all assets (checking, savings, retirement, etc.)

-We will send an email to your realtor, explaining the program you are approved for, closing costs needed and any other details they may need to know.
+We ensure transparent communication by informing your realtor about the mortgage program you are approved for, including details about closing costs and other essential elements they need to facilitate your home buying process.

 Loan Options